 - Bandwidth is dedicated and is not shared between other organizations or affected during peak traffic.

-- Comes with a service-level agreement (SLA) that constantly monitors and troubleshoots performance.
+- Leased lines come with a service-level agreement that constantly monitors and troubleshoots performance.

 - Leased lines offer greater reliability and support.